-Year Enacted 2021

-Employer Participation Mandatory

-Employers Affected Employers that have employed 25 or more employees who worked at least 30 hours a week in the preceding calendar year and that have been in business for at least two years and do not already provide a qualified employer-sponsored retirement plan; the Board can explore and, as appropriate, establish incentives to encourage participation in the program by eligible employers and employees, including a grant program to provide incentives for compliance with the program and defray the costs for small businesses.

-Administrative Entity The Governing Board of the Virginia College Savings Plan (VA529), with a Program Advisory Committee , appointed by the VA 529 Board to assist with program implementation

-Structure of Accounts Roth IRA as the default, with a traditional IRA as an alternative election

-Automatic Enrollment Yes

-Employee Opt-out Yes

-Default Contribution Rate 5% with annual auto escalation of 1% up to a maximum of 10%

-Employer Contribution Not permitted

-Availability to Other Employers Employers not required to participate in the program will be allowed to participate on a voluntary basis.
+Year Enacted 2021 Employer Participation Mandatory Employers Affected Employers that have employed 25 or more employees who worked at least 30 hours a week in the preceding calendar year and that have been in business for at least two years and do not already provide a qualified employer-sponsored retirement plan; the Board can explore and, as appropriate, establish incentives to encourage participation in the program by eligible employers and employees, including a grant program to provide incentives for compliance with the program and defray the costs for small businesses.
+Administrative Entity The Governing Board of the Virginia College Savings Plan (VA529), with a Program Advisory Committee , appointed by the VA 529 Board to assist with program implementation Structure of Accounts Roth IRA as the default, with a traditional IRA as an alternative election Automatic Enrollment Yes Employee Opt-out Yes Default Contribution Rate 5% with annual auto escalation of 1% up to a maximum of 10% Employer Contribution Not permitted Availability to Other Employers Employers not required to participate in the program will be allowed to participate on a voluntary basis.
 Any eligible employee whose employer does not facilitate participation in the program, or any self-employed individual, may participate, as long as the individual has taxable Virginia income.

-Investment of Assets The program investment funds will include a suite of target date funds, an equity fund, a fixed income fund and a capital preservation fund.

-Fees To be negotiated by the Board

-Implementation Timeline The program has developed an implementation timeline that includes a pilot launch no later than March 2023 (the first quarter of 2023).
-The program is required by law to open for enrollment by July 1, 2023, or as soon thereafter as practicable.

-Legislative Authority to Partner with Yes

-Other States
+Investment of Assets The program offers a suite of 10 TDFs, based upon the age of the enrollee, as the default investment option and additional investment options, including a bond index fund, a U.S. stock index fund, and an international stock index fund.
+Initial contributions are held for the first 30 days in the capital preservation fund and then defaulted into the age-appropriate TDF unless another investment option is selected.
+Fees The program has both an asset-based fee and dollar-based fee structure.
+The annual dollar-based fee is \$27 per saver, with \$24 to cover the program administrator costs and \$3 to cover state program costs.
+The annual asset-based fees range from .23% (23 basis points) to .32% (32 basis points), with .15% (15 basis points) to cover program administrator costs, .05% (5 basis points) to cover state costs, and investment fund fees can range from .03% (3 basis points) to .12% (12 basis points).
+The fee for the default TDF is .09% (9 basis points).
+For state program fee updates, go to https://cri.georgetown.edu/states/faq/#fees Implementation Timeline The pilot phase began February 23, 2023, and the program opened to all eligible employers on June 20, 2023.
+Legislative Authority to Partner with Other States Yes